Voices in the Night: Stories: Reception

+"Millhauser's often-fantastical stories do not remove us from our world, but instead make us examine the fissures, holes, and exceptions that we can't comfortably fit into our versions of reality."—Alicia Bones, Cutbank Fiction Editor, University of Montana (2015).

 Declaring the collection "spellbinding," Tania James at the New York Times writes "Voices in the Night are anchored by dark human yearnings..."

 Millhauser gives us worlds upon worlds—wistful and warped, comic and chilling—that by story's end, feel as intimate as our own reflections.

 Noting that Millhauser's themes have been recycled throughout his career, the stories serve as "trapdoors of emotion laid out along the surface of its calm, impenetrable prose."

 A staff reviewer at the New York Times writes: "Throughout the collection, Mr. Millhauser veers into the realm of fantasy with unsettling and mordantly funny results."

 Senior editor at the Literary Hub, Emily Temple, wonders that Millhauser's short stories are not more widely read in the United States.
 Praising Voices in the Night, she writes: "Millhauser's stories are wonderful, weird things, steady and fantastical at once" and adding "these stories are better than good."

 Calling Millhauser's writing as "brilliant," Chicago Tribune reviewer Valerie Miner enumerates the thematic and stylistic merits of the collection:

 Evanescent and bloody, obsessive and meditative, historical and futuristic, dystopian and romantic...thriv[ing] in the fecund, mucky cracks of human contradictions...The 16 stories revise traditional tales, entwine shadows of individual terror and community panic, and dazzle with nimble allegory.